EOjeah/100DaysOfCode/README.md

 > Practise Data Structures and Algorithms every other week
 > First two weeks plan drafted, will add subsequent weeks based on how those go

-> tomato timer at lease 20 minutes each day
+> tomato timer at least 20 minutes each day

 ## General Topics to cover